Missouri rental applications empower landlords to collect the exact details they need to make smarter leasing decisions when choosing tenants.

 Missouri landlords have the right to ban pets in their dwelling units.

-However, under the federal Fair Housing Act (FHA), emotional support animals and service animals are not considered pets and, thus, cannot be restricted from rentals.
-Landlords must make reasonable accommodations for tenants requiring these types of animals.
+However, under the federal FHA, emotional support animals (ESAs) and service animals are not considered pets and cannot be restricted from rentals.
+Landlords must make reasonable accommodations for tenants who require these types of animals.

-Pet information: During the application process, landlords should inquire if an applicant has pets, emotional support animals (ESAs), service animals, or some combination of the three.
-If the rental property allows pets, the application should include a section for the number, type, breed, size, and age of the pet.
+Pet information: During the application process, landlords should ask whether an applicant has pets, ESAs, service animals, or a combination of the three.
+If the property allows pets, the fillable Missouri application form should include a section for the pet’s number, type, breed, size, and age.

-Fair Housing Act: As noted earlier, federal fair housing laws protect applicants who use emotional support animals or service animals.
-Landlords may not charge pet fees or deny housing based on the animal’s breed, size, or weight, even if those details would normally disqualify the candidate.
+Fair Housing Act: As noted earlier, the FHA protects applicants who use ESAs or service animals.
+Landlords may not charge pet fees or deny housing based on the animal’s breed, size, or weight, even if those details would normally disqualify the applicant.

 Denial Process

-Landlords who deny an applicant must follow the rules and use consistent screening criteria for everyone.
-In Missouri, valid reasons for denial include low income, poor credit, recent evictions, certain criminal convictions, or missing information on the application.
+Landlords who deny an applicant must comply with the law and apply consistent screening criteria to every applicant.
+In Missouri, valid reasons for denial include insufficient income, poor credit, recent evictions, certain criminal convictions, or missing or false information on the application.

-Denial notice: Missouri law doesn’t require landlords to notify applicants when they reject a rental application.
+Denial notice: Missouri law doesn’t require landlords to notify applicants when they reject an application.

-Credit/background denials: The federal Fair Credit Reporting Act requires landlords to provide applicants with a written notice if they reject an application based on information from their credit report.
-The notice must clearly state that the decision was based directly on the details in the report.
+Credit/Background denials: The FCRA requires landlords to provide a written notice if they reject an application based on information in the applicant’s credit report.
+The notice must clearly state that the landlord based the decision on details revealed in the report (15 U.S.C. § 1681m).

 This notice must include:

-- A statement about applicant rights explaining their right to dispute any errors or incomplete information
+- A statement about the applicant’s right to dispute any errors or incomplete information, and

-- Contact details for the agency, like their name, phone number, and mailing address
+- Contact details for the agency, including its name, phone number, and mailing address.

 Document storage: Missouri law doesn’t require landlords to keep screening records from denied applicants.
-Still, many landlords hold onto application-related documents for at least five years to defend against potential discrimination claims and comply with fair housing laws.
+Still, many landlords retain application-related documents for 1 to 2 years to defend against potential discrimination claims and stay aligned with fair housing laws.

 Missouri Rental Application FAQs